Eddie Shepherd’s Walled Gardens Supper Club

 Eddie chose the courses from his extensive repertoire, each one a fresh delight.
 Here they are, briefly described below, with a few photos to whet your appetite.

-A glass full of ice with a tea infuser filled with dry ice sits before you, as does a miniature teapot containing a floral juice and a lime segment.
-Now add the liquid from the teapot, which is a purple natural colour, then squeeze the lime.
+A glass full of ice with a tea infuser filled with dry ice sits before you, as does a tiny teapot containing a floral juice and a lime segment.
+Now add the liquid from the teapot, which is a natural purple colour, then squeeze the lime.
 As the dry ice warms, it sublimates, producing that mist so popular with rock bands everywhere.
 Great visuals and a refreshing cocktail that would not be out of place at some bar on an alien planet.

 Tofu, dandelion and pickled apple